MichaelCrockett/numbers_game/README.md

-# numbers_game
+# Numbers Game

-A simple Guess the Number game in vanilla Javascript, which was my first solo project, post CodeClan.
+This is a simple Guess the Number game which was my first solo project, post CodeClan.

+The game is written in vanilla JavaScript, HTML and CSS

-To run it, simply clone the repository and open index.html in your browser.
+To run it, simply clone the repository to a local folder and open ```index.html``` in your browser.